asyncapi/training/VIDEO_3_SCRIPT.md

 An important step to AsyncAPI initiative consolidation was to partner with Postman at the end of 2020.
 Thanks to this partnership, a dedicated department works full-time on the AsyncAPI spec, its tools, and community-building aspects.

-The strategy is to continue implementing and improving the resources that make AsyncAPI more complete and solid.
-An agreement to host AsyncAPI under a neutral foundation like Linux, guarantees the long-term sustainability and success of the project.
+***The strategy is to continue implementing and improving the resources that make AsyncAPI more complete and solid.
+An agreement to host AsyncAPI under a neutral foundation like Linux, guarantees the long-term sustainability and success of the project.***

 ## Goodbye to the viewer

 We hope you enjoyed hearing about the origin of AsyncAPI and what it brings.
 The next video will highlight the similarities and differences between AsyncAPI and OpenAPI.

 Thank you for watching!

+---

+* The italic and bold text is the script of the short version of the video.